Denpasar, located in South Bali, is the capital city of the island of Bali, Indonesia.

 - Airports - Bali Ngurah Rai International Airport, better known as Denpasar International Airport, is 13 km south of Denpasar and it belongs to the group of the busiest international airports in Indonesia.
 Another very well used airport is Soekarno–Hatta International Airport.

-- Travel Insurance - Once you decide to come to Bali, travel insurance is necessary, in order to make sure that both your health and your belongings are protected.
-Be aware of the fact that Indonesia is reported of having a risk of Zika virus transmission.
+- Travel Insurance - Once you decide to come to Bali, travel insurance is necessary, to make sure that both your health and your belongings are protected.
+Be aware of the fact that Indonesia is reported as having a risk of Zika virus transmission.